JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/documentation.md

 In addition to showing the documentation, the `computeDocumentationHint()` method returns the text to be displayed when the user hovers over an element with <shortcut>Ctrl</shortcut>/<shortcut>Cmd</shortcut> pressed or when
 <ui-path>Settings | Editor | Code Editing | Show quick documentation on hover</ui-path> is enabled.
-In the old framework, this method was called `DocumentationProvider.getQuickNavigateInfo()`.
+In the old API, this method was called `DocumentationProvider.getQuickNavigateInfo()`.

 The `createPointer()` method manages instance restoration and ensures access to the entity across different read actions.
 When implementing the `createPointer()` method, it is essential to handle invalidated PSI elements.